sdbuchanan/HtB-Writeups-Retired/writeup/writeup.md

 END_TIME: Tue Oct  1 21:31:16 2019
 DOWNLOADED: 19 - FOUND: 0
 ```
-And what our output is in pspy:
+And what our output is in [PSpy](https://github.com/DominicBreuker/pspy):

 ```console
 2019/10/01 21:35:40 CMD: UID=0    PID=1      | init [2]